Enter your email address to download a prospectus

-Choosing to study this course – awarded by Edinburgh Napier University and delivered in conjunction with The College of Animal Welfare – gives you the unique opportunity to study the only veterinary nursing degree programme currently available in Scotland.
-As this programme has been given direct accreditation from the Royal College of Veterinary Surgeons (RCVS), unlike those studying on non-directly accredited courses, upon graduation you will be eligible to apply to join the RCVS Register of Veterinary Nurses in accordance with the requirements of the Veterinary Surgeons Act (1966) and the RCVS Veterinary Nursing Registration Rules without any further assessment.
+This course, awarded by Edinburgh Napier University and delivered in conjunction with The College of Animal Welfare, was the first, and is the longest standing, veterinary nursing degree programme in Scotland.
+Having been given direct accreditation from the Royal College of Veterinary Surgeons (RCVS), upon graduation you will be eligible to apply to join the RCVS Register of Veterinary Nurses in accordance with the requirements of the Veterinary Surgeons Act (1966) and the RCVS Veterinary Nursing Registration Rules without any further assessment, unlike those studying on non-directly accredited courses.
 It is by means of RCVS registration that veterinary nurses achieve their highly valued professional status.

 - Attendance: Full time

 - Location: This programme is based primarily at the new, state-of-the-art, Sighthill campus of Edinburgh Napier University with access to The College of Animal Welfare’s facilities at South Gyle.

 Completion of the qualification will give you both the theoretical knowledge and practical experience needed to fully prepare you for your future career as a veterinary nurse.
 Clinical practice placements at veterinary practices will be arranged for you by our placement liaison team throughout the programme, however you must be prepared to make your own travel arrangements to your placements.